Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Statement of the Main Results

 In other words, the capacity region with Instantaneous-CSIT is strictly larger than that of Delayed-CSIT, which is in turn strictly larger than the capacity region with No-CSIT.
 Moreover, we have

 meaning that the instantaneous knowledge of the CSIT enlarges the capacity region of the two-user BFIC with OFB compared to the case of Delayed-CSIT. \end{remark}

-\begin{remark} In Figure~\ref{fig:illustration}(c), we have illustrated the capacity region with Delayed-CSIT, with and without output feedback.
+\begin{remark} In Fig.~\ref{fig:illustration}(c), we have illustrated the capacity region with Delayed-CSIT, with and without output feedback.
 First, we observe that OFB enlarges the capacity region.
 Second, we observe that the optimal sum-rate point is the same for $p =0.5$.
 However, this is not always the case.
 In fact, for some values of $p$, output feedback can even increase the optimal sum-rate.
-Using the results of Theorem~\ref{THM:IC-DelayedCSIT} and Theorem~\ref{THM:IC-DCSITFB}, we have plotted the sum-rate capacity of the two-user Binary Fading IC with and without OFB for the Delayed-CSIT model in Figure~\ref{fig:woFB}.
+Using the results of Theorem~\ref{THM:IC-DelayedCSIT} and Theorem~\ref{THM:IC-DCSITFB}, we have plotted the sum-rate capacity of the two-user Binary Fading IC with and without OFB for the Delayed-CSIT model in Fig.~\ref{fig:woFB}.
 Note that for $0 < p < \left( 3 - \sqrt{5} \right)/2$, the sum-rate capacity with OFB is strictly larger than the no OFB scenario. \end{remark}

-\begin{remark} Comparing the capacity region of the two-user BFIC with Instantaneous-CSIT, with OFB~(\ref{eq:capacity-FBInst}) or without OFB~(\ref{eq:fullNSIregion}), we observe that OFB enlarges the capacity region.
+\begin{remark} Comparing the capacity region of the two-user BFIC with Instantaneous-CSIT, with OFB~(\ref{eq:capacity-FBInst}) and without OFB~(\ref{eq:fullNSIregion}), we observe that OFB enlarges the capacity region.
 Moreover, similar to the Delayed-CSIT scenario, the optimal sum-rate point is the same for $p =0.5$.
 Again, this is not always the case.
 In fact, for $0 < p < 0.5$, output feedback can even increase the optimal sum-rate.
-Using the results of Theorem~\ref{THM:IC-InstCSIT} and Theorem~\ref{THM:IC-ICSITFB}, we have plotted the sum-rate capacity of the two-user Binary Fading IC with and without OFB in Figure~\ref{fig:woFBInst}. \end{remark}
+Using the results of Theorem~\ref{THM:IC-InstCSIT} and Theorem~\ref{THM:IC-ICSITFB}, we have plotted the sum-rate capacity of the two-user Binary Fading IC with and without OFB in Fig.~\ref{fig:woFBInst}. \end{remark}

-\begin{remark} In Figures~\ref{fig:woFB} and~\ref{fig:woFBInst}, we have identified the range of $p$ for which output feedback provides sum-rate gain.
-Basically, when the sum-rate capacity without OFB is dominated by the capacity of the direct links (\emph{i.e.} $2p$), and the additional communication paths created by the means of output feedback links help increase the optimal sum-rate. \end{remark}
+\begin{remark} In Fig.~\ref{fig:woFB} and Fig.~\ref{fig:woFBInst}, we have identified the range of $p$ for which output feedback provides sum-rate gain.
+Basically, when the sum-rate capacity without OFB is dominated by the capacity of the direct links (\emph{i.e.} $2p$), the additional communication paths created by the means of output feedback links help increase the optimal sum-rate. \end{remark}

+\begin{remark} While our capacity results in Theorem~\ref{THM:IC-DelayedCSIT} and Theorem~\ref{THM:IC-DCSITFB} are for binary fading interference channels, in~\cite{vahid2013communication}, we have shown how they can also be utilized to obtain capacity results for a class of wireless packet networks. \end{remark}

 In the following section, we present the main ideas that we incorporate in this paper.